Shur (Bible)

-Shur (שור, sometimes rendered in translations as Sur) is a location mentioned several times in the Hebrew Bible.
+Shur or Sur (שור), (Note: Sometimes rendered in translations as "Sur", cf. Σούρ in the Septuagint, Sur in the Vulgate.) is a location mentioned several times in the Hebrew Bible.

-James K. Hoffmeier believes that the 'way of Shur' was located along the Wadi Tumilat — an arable strip of land to the east of the Nile Delta, serving as the ancient transit route between Ancient Egypt and Canaan across the Sinai Peninsula.
+James K. Hoffmeier believes that the "way of Shur" was located along the Wadi Tumilat — an arable strip of land to the east of the Nile Delta, serving as the ancient transit route between Ancient Egypt and Canaan across the Sinai Peninsula.